shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/multi-ad-request-for-ios.md

   ```

 > [!NOTE]
-> `[ANMultiAdRequest load]` can also fail by returning `NO` even prior to sending a `UT Request`. if load returns `YES` that means the `UT Request` was initiated, and all further errors will come through the delegate method.
+> `[ANMultiAdRequest load]` can also fail by returning `NO` even prior to sending a `UT Request`.
+If load returns `YES` that means the `UT Request` was initiated, and all further errors will come through the delegate method.

 ## Related topics